MediumRar/gsdeb/README.md

 # THIS GUIDE IS NEITHER COMPLETE NOR PERFECT FOR SURE !!!

 This repo is mainly for myself, but I thought to myself, why not share.
 So here you go.
 This is my preferred linux daily driver.
-Everything from programming to gaming is not only possible but the best possible linux experience IMO.
+Everything from programming to gaming is not only possible, but the best possible linux experience IMO.
 Enjoy stable Debian with a very lightweight "DE".

 - Install Debian however you desire
 - DO NOT install any DE obviously